mrdouglasmorais/mrdouglasmorais/README.md

 ### Studying flutter.

-### Senior Engineer at InGaia and Professor at GamaAcademy
+### Senior Engineer at InGaia and Teacher at GamaAcademy

 <hr/>